 • Despite the proven effectiveness of using specialist nurses for headache treatment, there is no specialized training in Germany.

-The facts about migraine development
+The facts about the development of migraines

 Facts about CGRP